okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/aspnetcore3/configmid.md

-> **Note:** The aforementioned "Issuer URI" is made up of two parts - the "base URI" and the "authorizationServerId".
-Using the Okta.AspNetCore library, all you will need is the base URI: `https://dev-133337.okta.com/oauth2/default`.
+> **Note:** The aforementioned **Issuer URI** is made up of two parts &mdash; the base URI and the `authorizationServerId`.
+Using the Okta.AspNetCore library, all you need is the base URI: `https://dev-133337.okta.com/oauth2/default`.

 1. Configure the Okta.AspNetCore middleware with information about your Okta Org.
 You can see all of the available options in the **Configuration Reference** section in the [Okta ASP.NET Core GitHub](https://github.com/okta/okta-aspnet/blob/master/docs/aspnetcore-webapi.md#configuration-reference) repo.